 What Purple Martins Need

 Like all birds, purple martins require four things for a suitable habitat: food, water, shelter, and nesting sites.
-It's easy to create a bird-friendly habitat with these swallows in mind.
+By choosing options that specifically appeal to purple martins, it's easy to create a bird-friendly habitat with these swallows in mind.

 All birds require some source of water, and purple martins prefer large, natural water sources instead of bird baths.
 A large, long pond, lake, or stream is the best source since these birds drink in flight by scooping their bills into the water as they pass by.
 If you have enough room to put in a large water feature, choose an elongated design that gives purple martins adequate room for this fly-by drinking.
 Otherwise, it is easiest to attract purple martins if there are nearby natural water sources such as a retention pond, drainage ditch, golf course water feature, or similar water source.
 Fortunately, these water sources can be several hundred yards away for purple martins to still use easily.